 Is your Windows Desktop dotted with files?
 Have you noticed that your fast computer was running slower and slower?
-Do you see the hard drive light constantly blinking while you wait for your computer to respond to an action?
+Do you see the hard drive light continually blinking while you wait for your computer to respond to an action?
 To speed up your computer, clean up your Windows Desktop.

 How many files are on the desktop of your computer?